egulias/ListenersDebugCommandBundle/README.md

 ## IMPORTANT

+### Symfony 2.2.X

+If you are using this from Symfony <= 2.2, please update your composer.json file to use version=1.4.1 which is the current stable branch for Symfony 2.2.x

+### Symfony 2.0.X

 If you are using this from Symfony 2.0.x, please update your deps file to use version=symfony2.0.x which is the current stable branch for Symfony 2.0.x